11 Varonis SQL Interview Questions (Updated 2025)

 Varonis is interested in getting more insights into their financial performance.
 They specifically want to aggregate their revenue data by product in a way that allows them to see the total revenue, average revenue, and the standard deviation of the revenue for each product.

-Consider the following simple data table of transactions:
+Consider the following simple data table of sales transactions:

 sale_idproduct_idrevenuesale_date